 About Alicia Patterson

 My journey toward private practice has been in the making since my first experiences working in public service as a young adult.
-Thanks to my family values, I hold a strong work ethic and a high standard of professionalism.
+Thanks to my family values, I hold a strong work ethic and a high standard of professionalism and care.
 I’ve been working in human services, student & client care, within the medical & education system in various ways since 2008.
 I love what I do and am still fulfilled after almost 20 years of working to support those who are ready to receive it.
-I’ve been in the field of psychology since 2011, fully licensed since 2016, and working in private practice since 2013.
+I’ve been in the field of psychology since 2011, fully licensed since 2016, and working in a private practice setting since 2013.

 How I Work: